JunnMichael/biomedical-informatics-projects/README.md

-This repository contains the various class projects completed during in my Master's in Biomedical Informatics graduate program.
+This repository contains the various class projects completed during my Master's in Biomedical Informatics graduate program (graduated in December 2022).
+My analytical and technical knowledge has developed over the course the program, so keep in mind the date when the project was completed.